orizohar/eventhub-proxy/README.md

 - **SB_KEYNAME** : SAS access key name
 - **SB_KEYVAL** : SAS access key value

+Optionally, if you are using self-signed certificates, you can provide the path to them so the request to the proxy will pass the certificate check:
+- **EH_PROXY_CERT_PATH** : Path to the certificate file

 (This reference code does not use the Azure event hub SDK because of the use of the proxy)

 ## Resources: ##